OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Critical Section** - region of code that needs to be protected for operation
     - **Heap** - allows you to share data between threads
     - **Lack of Proper Initialization** - a error that occurs when locks are not properly initialized to begin with creating incorrect values to begin with
+    - **Condition Variable** - useful when some kind os signaling must take place between threads, especial if one thread is waiting on another

     ###### [Return](#thread-api-and-locks) to the *Thread API and Locks* module